Practical Notebook for Asking AI the Right Way

 Format:

-- One-line summary (compress overall content)
+- One-line summary (compressed overview)

-- Key decisions (bullet points, max 3)
+- Key decisions (bullet points, 3 max)

 - Next meeting date (if applicable)

-Exclude: Chitchat, repeated content, unresolved discussions
+Exclude: Small talk, repeated content, unresolved discussions

-Copy-Paste Template
+Ready-to-Use Template

-Summarize this {{text type: article/meeting notes/research paper/report}}.
+Summarize the following {{text type: article/meeting notes/paper/report}}.

 [Text]

-Summary purpose: {{e.g., presentation / team sharing / personal learning / SNS sharing}}
+Summary purpose: {{e.g., for presentation / team sharing / personal study / SNS sharing}}

 Format:

-- {{e.g., one-line / 5 bullet points / section by section}}
+- {{e.g., one-liner / 5 bullet points / section-by-section}}

 - {{e.g., table format / narrative format}}

-Word count: {{Character count or "as concise as possible"}}
+Length: {{character count or "as concise as possible"}}

-Must include: {{Core data / conclusion / action items}}
+Must include: {{key figures / conclusion / action steps etc.}}

-Exclude: {{Repeated content / examples / footnotes}}
+Exclude: {{repeated content / examples / footnotes etc.}}

 8. Translation

-✅ Translate this Korean text to English.
+Translate this to English.

 [Original]